docker-flow/docker-flow-proxy/README.md

 Finally, the *proxy* target was also deployed to the *proxy* node.
 In production, you might want to run two instances of the *docker-flow-proxy* container and make sure that your DNS registries point to both of them.
 That way your traffic will not get affected in case one of those two nodes fail.
 The `CONSUL_ADDRESS` environment variable is mandatory and should contain the address of the Consul instance.
 Internal ports *80*, *443*, and *8080* can be exposed to any other port you prefer.
 HAProxy (inside the *docker-flow-proxy* container) is listening Ports *80* (HTTP) and *443* (HTTPS).
 The port *8080* is used to send *reconfigure* requests.

+If you choose to run multiple proxies that should work independently from each other, please use the *PROXY_INSTANCE_NAME* environment variable to distinguish them.

 Usage
 -----